Anyone who owns or leases certain Chevy or GMC vehicles that experience excessive vibration or shaking, especially when driving at highway speeds.

 I’ve Experienced the "Chevy Shake."
 What Can I Do?

 If you own or lease a newer-model Escalade, Silverado, Suburban, Tahoe, Sierra, Yukon, or Yukon XL that excessively shakes or vibrates when driving at high speeds, fill out the form on this page and tell us about your experience.

-The information you provide could help strengthen the litigation against GM, and a successful lawsuit could help drivers get back the money they spent repairing their vehicles.
+The information you provide could help attorneys file additional cases against GM, and a successful lawsuit could help drivers get back the money they spent repairing their vehicles.